PD Dr. Ursula Kluwick

 Recent Articles and Book Chapters

-2022.
+2023.
 “A Sanitary Sense of Smell: Olfaction and Bodily Boundaries in Victorian Writing.”
-The Senses: Past and Present.
+Literature and the Senses.
+Oxford Twenty-First Century Approaches to Literature.
 Ed.
 Annette Kern-Stähler and Elizabeth Robertson.
 Oxford: Oxford University Press. (in press)

 2022.
 De Waal, Ariane, and Ursula Kluwick.
 "Victorian Materialisms: Approaching Nineteenth-Century Matter."
 Introduction.
 EJES 26.1, 1-13.
 DOI: https://doi.org/10.1080/13825577.2022.2044143